Azhar Ali: West Indies in UAE against Pakistan in 2016

 After winning the T20 series 3–0 Pakistan won the ODI series as well.
 Pakistan won the first match by 111 Runs making it the 4th highest winning margin against west indies by Pakistan.
 Babar Azam scored record 3 back to back centuries and Pakistan won the 2nd match by 59 runs.
 Ali scored his 3rd ODI hundred in the 3rd match of the series and became the first Pakistani captain to score 3 centuries as captain.
 Also Pakistan won the Test match series 2–1 and Azhar ali scored 300 in the first Test match.

 He was also named in the Test XI of the year 2016 by Cricinfo.

 Australia in 2016

 During the Australia tour, Ali only managed to score 37 runs in three-ODIs and lost the series 4–1 to Australia.
 He only scored well in Test series.
 He scored a double century in the second Test match at Melbourne, which is recorded as the highest Test score by a Pakistani player in Australia and the second highest Test score by a visiting player at the Melbourne Cricket Ground.
 Despite this, his contribution from the bat and with captaincy was below par throughout the ODI series.
 With the conclusion of the series, Ali resigned from ODI captaincy in February 2017.

 Australia in 2019

 In October 2019, ahead of Pakistan's tour to Australia, Sarfaraz Ahmed was sacked as captain of Pakistan's team, following Pakistan's poor run of form.
-Azhar was named as the captain of the Test side in his place.
+Azhar was named as the captain of the Test team in his place.